Creating an LLC Name

 When considering names for your limited liability company, you should first make yourself aware of the legalities involved.
 While the guidelines do vary somewhat from state to state, there are also some common rules that apply across the board.

 - Name Cannot Match Any Existing Entity Name - Your business name must be unique, and can’t match an entity name already on file with your state of formation.
+Check if your name is available by completing an LLC name search.

 - Must Include the Phrase “Limited Liability Company” or Initials “LLC” - In order to be a compliant business name, an LLC must include either the “LLC” initials or the words “limited liability company” in the name itself.